JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 ## Oder of translation
 4 main stages for a translator

-### Lexicon analysis
+### Lexical analysis
+Done by the **lexer**.
+Passes over comments and whitespaces to formats code into individual words or characters called **lexemes**.
+Lexemes are **tokens** that are found in the source code.
+Tokens are just a predefiend sequences of characters that the languages recognises from a pattern for example a literal will have quotes around it.
+These tokens are a part of token classes, including:
+- Identifiers (`variable names`)
+- Delimiters / punctuations (`;, (), {}`)
+- Operators (`+, -, *, /, DIV, MOD`)
+- Literals (`"The flag is raised"`)
+- Keywords (`if, else, while`)
+- Numbers (`-1, 3.14`)
+- Non-Tokens (`Comments, blank spaces`)

-Done by the lexer.
-Passes over comments, whitespaces and formats code into individual words (lexemes).
-Then each lexeme is matching to token classes, e.g. DIV is an operator.
-The lexemes are stored as these tokens in the format:
+Then each lexeme is matched its token e.g `Keyword_if`.
+The source code can be stored in the following format (idk but hypothetically):

-`[tokenclass:token]`
+`[lexeme : specific_token : token_class]`

-So the source code, which contained lexemes, is now a series of tokens which can be put into a symbol table, which just indexes all the tokens.
+So the source code, which is split into lexemes, is now a series of tokens which can be put into a symbol table, which just indexes all the tokens.
 End output is a token stream.

 ### Syntax analysis
 Creates an abstract syntax tree / parse tree from the token stream.
-Matches tokens against set rules of the language, e.g. identifier must be followed by a varaible name - int score.
-Detects any syntaxs errors - tockens that break the format.
+Matches tokens against set rules of the language, e.g. identifier must be followed by a varaible name e.g `int score`.
+Detects any syntaxs errors - tokens that break the format.
 Logical errors are also detected (e.g unreferenced var).

-These trees are then used to update the symbol table with more info about identifiers.
+These trees are then used to update the symbol table with more info about tokens.

 ### Code generation
 Abstract tree code -> object code.
 Object code can then be linked (see above).